Morris Minor – Travelor

 1929 Morris Cowley

-oz-20001929 Morris Cowley Entrant number 49 Driver Bob Perry Navigator Truus
+1929 Morris Cowley Entrant number 49 Driver Bob Perry Navigator Truus

-Morris Garages may not be a name familiar to anyone but vintage car buffs but everyone is familiar with the popular MG which is actually the Morris Garages’ name shortened to its initials.
+Morris Garages may not be a name familiar to anyone but vintage car buffs, but everyone is familiar with the popular MG, which is actually the Morris Garages’ name shortened to its initials.
 These initials, within the well-known octagon, were first seen on the running boards of the 14/28 MG Super Sports Morris in 1924.

 The company was the Oxfordpicture11 distributor of Morris cars and the MG logo was officially adopted in 1929.
 Morris Garage began as a bicycle and motorcycle shop.
 The owner, William Morris, was eventually awarded the title of Lord Nuffield in honor of his considerable contributions to the British automobile industry.